farrokhi/pyprotosim/doc/readme.txt

 In LDAP I tried not to use dictionary, but I don't like how the code looks like.
 So it is possible that I'll switch to "dictionary approach".
 And I do not like how code decodes LDAP packet (not decoding itself, but determining relations between them (parent/child)).
-So it will probaly change also.
+So it will probably change also.

 Simplified dictionary
 ---------------------